Student Anti-Discrimination & Discriminatory Harassment Procedures

 • The totality of the information available about the circumstances surrounding the Prohibited Conduct;

-• The Respondent’s state of mind, or the state of mind of the Respondent’s members or affiliates if the Respondent is a Student Group;
+• The Respondent’s state of mind, or the state of mind of the Respondent’s members or affiliates if the Respondent is a Recognized Student Group;

 • The Respondent’s prior disciplinary history in proceedings under the Policy or any other University policy;